nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 Manual steps during upgrade
 ---------------------------

-Some opertation can be quite time consuming.
+Some operation can be quite time consuming.
 Therefore we decided not to add them the the normal upgrade process.
 We recommend to run them manually after the upgrade was completed.
 Below you find a list of this commands.